 Approximately sixty percent of your dog’s body is water!
 That’s more or less six pounds of liquid for every 10 pounds of dog!
-Even though dogs don’t “sweat” as we do, dehydration can be a severe problem.
+Even though dogs don’t “sweat” as we do, dehydration can be a severe problem and cause problems like muscle spasms.
 It is your responsibility to make sure your dog is drinking enough!

 Dogs are most susceptible to dehydration in the summer.
 Sometimes they just so busy they “forget” to drink!
 From time to time they may get too overheated and do not want water.
 CAUTION!
 They could be on their way to heat exhaustion!

 Diarrhea, liver, and kidney diseases are also reasons for dehydration.

 Make it a habit especially in the summer, to have SEVERAL water bowls or buckets, filled with clean, fresh water, located where your dog will most likely need them and use them.
 Encourage “time out” when playing or exercising, for a drink.
 In the summer, get into the habit of carrying water with you, when walking or hiking bring a bottle for you, and a bottle for your pal.